werhal/equition.ws/readme.md

-This is a repo for Equition Websire source.
+This is a repo for Equition Website source.

 Equition Web Site: https://equition.werhal.com